-Foot Straps
+Foot Straps - Windsurfing

 At first thought it seems that the topic of "Foot Straps" is pretty simple and straight forward.
 Further analysis, however, reveals that foot straps are actually quite complicated and very important.
 There are many factors to consider including tightness or looseness of the strap, height of the strap, width of the strap, inboard or outboard placement, forward or rearward placement, narrow stance or a wide stance, feet on top of the board or feet on the side of the board, riding in waves or flat water or freestyle?
 Many, many factors to consider.